-Geographic Area Area 1 Description (square kilometers) (square miles) Lake Okeechobee 1,803 696 Large, shallow eutrophic lake and largest body of fresh water in the southeastern U.S.; managed by the District with USACE and FWC; watershed covers about 3.5 million acres, or 10,400 square kilometers; provides water supply, flood protection, sport and commercial fishery, and wetland habitat; functions as the central part of a large interconnected aquatic ecosystem in South Florida and is the major surface water body of the Central and Southern Florida Flood Control Project Kissimmee Basin 6,200 2,393 Managed by District with USACE and FWC; watershed forms the headwaters to the greater Kissimmee- Okeechobee-Everglades ecosystem and includes the drainage area of Lake Istokpoga, the Kissimmee River and the Upper Kissimmee Basin; the Upper Kissimmee Basin is an important regional water source Upper Kissimmee Basin 4,200 1,621 and diverse natural resource that transitions between warm, temperate and subtropical areas; the Lower Kissimmee Basin includes the historic Kissimmee River and its tributary watersheds between Lake Kissimmee, Lake Okeechobee, and the C-38 flood control canal; Kissimmee Chain of Lakes consists of 28 prominent lakes that function hydrologically and ecologically as a regional-scale system, resides within Lower Kissimmee Basin 2,000 772 14 sub-watersheds and is fed by more than 30 tributaries throughout the region Coastal Ecosystems Southern Indian River Lagoon 860 332 Designated for special study, protection, and restoration as part of the regional National Estuary Programs; characterized by the greatest species diversity of any estuary in North America; supports fishing, clamming, ecotourism, agriculture, and recreation St. Lucie River and Estuary 24 9 Part of the Indian River Lagoon estuary system and drained by several creeks and canals that flow into the North or South Fork of the St. Lucie River before entering the lagoon near the St. Lucie Inlet; provides habitat for thousands of plant and animal species and supports commercial, recreational, and educational activities Loxahatchee River and Estuary 15.4 4 First federally designated National Wild and Scenic River; watershed includes the communities of Hobe Sound, Tequesta, Jupiter, Jupiter Inlet Colony, Jupiter Farms, Juno Beach, and Palm Beach Gardens; watershed contains large tracts of undisturbed land, protected parcels, and agricultural land; very diverse habitat includes coastal sand pine scrub, pinelands, xeric oak scrub, hardwood hammock, freshwater marsh, wet prairie, cypress swamps, mangrove swamps, seagrass beds, tidal flats, oyster beds, and coastal dunes
+Geographic Area Area a Description (square kilometers) (square miles) Lake Okeechobee 1,803 696 Large, shallow eutrophic lake and largest body of fresh water in the southeastern U.S.; managed by District with USACE and FWC; watershed covers about 3.5 million acres, or 10,400 square kilometers; provides water supply, flood protection, sport and commercial fishery, and wetland habitat; functions as the central part of a large interconnected aquatic ecosystem in South Florida and is the major surface water body of the Central and Southern Florida Flood Control Project Kissimmee Basin 6,200 2,393 Managed by the District with the USACE and FWC; watershed forms the headwaters to the greater Kissimmee-Okeechobee-Everglades ecosystem and includes the drainage area of Lake Istokpoga, the Kissimmee River and the Upper Basin; the Upper Basin is an important regional water source and diverse natural resource that transitions between warm, temperate, and subtropical areas; the Upper Basin 4,200 1,621 Lower Basin includes the historic Kissimmee River and its tributary watersheds between Lake Kissimmee, Lake Okeechobee, and the C-38 flood control canal; the Kissimmee Chain of Lakes consists of 28 prominent lakes that function hydrologically and ecologically as a regional-scale Lower Basin 2,000 772 resource, resides within 14 sub-watersheds, and is fed by more than 30 tributaries in the region Coastal Ecosystems Southern Indian River Lagoon 860 332 Designated for special study, protection, and restoration as part of the regional National Estuary Programs; characterized by the greatest species diversity of any estuary in North America; supports fishing, clamming, ecotourism, agriculture, and recreation St. Lucie River and Estuary 24 9 Part of the Indian River Lagoon estuary system and drained by several creeks and canals that flow into the North or South Fork of the St. Lucie River before entering the lagoon near the St. Lucie Inlet; provides habitat for thousands of plant and animal species and supports commercial, recreational, and educational activities Loxahatchee River and Estuary 15.4 4 First federally designated National Wild and Scenic River; watershed includes the communities of Hobe Sound, Tequesta, Jupiter, Jupiter Inlet Colony, Jupiter Farms, Juno Beach, and Palm Beach Garden; watershed contains large tracts of undisturbed land, protected parcels, and agricultural land; very diverse habitat includes coastal sand pine scrub, pinelands, xeric oak scrub, hardwood hammock, freshwater marsh, wet prairie, cypress swamps, mangrove swamps, seagrass beds, tidal flats, oyster beds, and coastal dunes